 The Amtrak booking portal can be somewhat confusing and frustrating if you’re not sure which city code to enter.
 For example, if you just type in “Seattle” you’ll get about five to six options, and it’ll matter how the schedule options return — since there are bus and boat services offered in conjunction with Amtrak.
 Using SEA and PDX will save time and ensure you’re searching for an actual train ride.
 It’s faster to enter them in ALL CAPS.
 Also note that there is a Vancouver, Washington (VAN), which is very different from Vancouver, British Columbia, in Canada (VAC).

-Amtrak does offer “through-way” service on a series of coaches that feed traffic into Portland and Seattle, so it’s possible when looking up a ride between Seattle and Bellingham, for example, that schedules appear.
+Amtrak does offer “through-way” service on a series of coaches that feed traffic into Portland and Seattle, so it’s possible when looking up a ride between Portland and Eugene, for example, that schedules appear.
 Check the fine print closely because this service will be provided on a motor coach.

 Just the train, please…